docotelsdk/YapQRScanner/README.md

 ## Adding aar dependency with Gradle

-From version 3.6.0, only Android SDK 19+ is supported by default.
+Only Android SDK 19+ is supported by default.

 Add the following to your `build.gradle` file: